 ABOUT ME: Diane Marie

 My first home on the island (in 1996) was a tent in the "town park".
 After that, I bought my own land, and fixed up an old schoolbus that I lived in for nine years.
-I later met and fell in love with another "import", and now (years later) we live in a recycled (2 X moved) old island house.
-In 2013, we purchased a 1974 GMC motorhome and spent the first of many winters to come, roaming and aimlessly exploring the warmer states.
-I paint and make jewelry and things along the way.
+I now live with my husband in an old, twice recycled island house in the summer, and a Minneapolis apartment with studio in the winter.

-The jewelry I make features thing that I have found washed up on my beach walks, and in my travels.
-I like my work to speak of shipwrecks and abandoned places, and the things left behind by the people who lived there.
+I like my work to speak of abandoned places, and the things left behind by the people who lived there.
 Ghostly.
 Neglected, and a little haunted.
-There is beauty in that, I feel.
+There is beauty in that, to me.

-I dream in color, and much of the artwork I create comes from my dreams: I literally see it, already created, before I even begin to work on it.
-The problem is often trying to implement what I see, but I have yet to be stumped.
+I dream in color, and often, the art I create comes from my dreams.
+I literally see it, already created, before I've even begun to work on it.
+The problem is often trying to recreate what I saw, but I have yet to be stumped.
 The fact that I am known for creating art with odd found and salvaged objects often leads people to bring me strange items and challenge me to find a way to use it in my work.
 This adds to the fun and challenge of what I do.

 I am over 90% right-brained, according to all the "tests".
-Beyond creative venues, there is not much I'm good at, and true to right-brained form, I have absolutely NO sense of time.
+True to right-brained form, I am absurdly noctornal, and have absolutely NO sense of time.

 Painting "plein aire" street-side in the Santa Fe gallery district, November 2013.
 Painting in photo is "Trinidad Butte".
 I also painted "Aztec Sun" and "Up and Down the avenue", and started "Three Crows" and "Flight of the Thunderbird" while in Santa Fe. (see paintings page)